yegor256/blog/_posts/2015/oct/2015-10-27-outsourcing-doesnt-work.md

 next month's payroll, and _90 percent_ of all expenses are salaries for the programmers.

-{% quote Your business interests can't be aligned with the interests of your outsourcing partner %}
+{% quote Your business interests can't be aligned with the interests of your outsourcing partner. %}

 That's why a good customer for them is a paying customer.
 Not a customer with a successful project.
 Not a customer with a properly solved problem.
 Not